 What to take Where and when to go Health Travel Accommodation

-If you travel a lot on buses and trains you want to take as little as possible.
-For a five week trip, we each took a large rucksack for clothes and a small pack for day use.
+If you travel a lot on buses and boats you want to take as little as possible.
+For a six week trip, we each took a large rucksack for clothes and a small pack for day use.
+We used the small packs on our 'trek' in Thailand and left the big packs at the guesthouse.

-It was surprisingly cold in Delhi and we were glad we took fleeces even though we had to carry them round the rest of the time.
-Lightweight walking boots are needed for slogging through forests.
+Lightweight walking boots are a necessity for slogging through the forests.
 Otherwise a minimum of clothes is required - most hotels can do laundry within 24 hours

 A Swiss Army Penknife, a money belt, a water bottle and a few medical supplies are about the only other essentials

 We both have Opticron 10 x 42 binoculars - the 'High Resolution' and Sequoiah models.
-My telescope would have been useful at Bharatpur but again it was too heavy to lug around on buses and trains.
+A telescope would have been handy at Krabi and Mai Po in Hong Kong for identifying waders.

 Return to Home page

 Any comments on these pages, please E-Mail me at

 Sorry - you'll just have to type the address in, as I was getting too much spam before.